-The PHA may project-base up to an additional 10 percent of its authorized units, up to 30 percent, in accordance with HUD regulations and requirements.
-The PHA will not set aside units above the 20 percent program limit.
+The PHACOC -may project-base up to an additional 10 percent of its authorized units, up to 30 percent, in accordance with HUD regulations and requirements.

 Units Not Subject to the PBV Program Limitation [FR Notice 1/18/17]

 PBV units under the RAD program and HUD-VASH PBV set-aside vouchers do not count toward the 20 percent limitation when PBV assistance is attached to them.